5 Queries

 Open the database.

-Open query Number of customers per province in Design View.
+Open the Number of customers per province query in Design View.

 - Switch to Datasheet View.

-- Close the query and answer the question to save the changes with Yes.
+- Close the query and save the changes.

-Create a sorted list of order rows, showing per order: order code, box code, number of boxes, box price, and the amount for each row ( = each box).
+GOAL: Create a sorted list of order line items, showing for each order: order code, box code, number of boxes, box price, and the amount for each line item (i.e., for each type of box).

-For each order, you can find the OrderCode, BoxCode, and the number of boxes (Quantity) in table OrderDetails.
-The BoxPrice is in the table Boxes.
-The row amount is not present in any table, because this amount can be calculated from other data: Amount = Quantity * BoxPrice
+ANALYSIS: For each order, you can find the OrderCode, BoxCode, and the number of boxes (Quantity) in the OrderDetails table.
+The BoxPrice is in the Boxes table.
+The line item amount is not present in any table because this amount can be calculated from other data: Amount = Quantity * BoxPrice

 .